NielsNijveldt/nielsnijveldt.github.io/_posts/2019-10-07-integrate-opencover-with-azure-devops.markdown

 This can be avoided by using [Invoke-Command](invoke-command-docs) instead with the **-InDisconnectedSession** parameter:

 {% highlight ruby %}
-Invoke-Command -ComputerName $(Server) -Credential $credential -InDisconnectedSession -ScriptBlock { <Insert OpenCover Start script> }
+Invoke-Command -ComputerName $server -Credential $credential -InDisconnectedSession -ScriptBlock { <Insert OpenCover Start script> }
 {% endhighlight %}

 **Note**: Be aware that the application will be running as the user running the PowerShell.